Additional Pain and Suffering Compensation

 • Transfers – changing the position of the body independently (e.g., positioning the body from lying to sitting; sitting to standing; lying on the back to lying on the side).

-• Ambulation – moving the body from one point in space to another (e.g., climbing stairs, walking).
+• Maneuvering – moving the body from one point in space to another (e.g., climbing stairs, walking, using a manual or powered wheelchair, or scooter for medical reasons).

 Mobility is being looked at as a separate ADL from Self-care to ensure that it is adequately evaluated.